 With that in mind, getting the best air purifier makes a lot of sense for you and your family to purify the indoor air and remove indoor air pollutants.

 After all, spending so much time inside means we’re leaving ourselves susceptible to dust, dander, and other damaging particles that can trigger allergies, asthma or general respiratory problems.
-The most advanced air purifiers can also capture viruses and germs – especially important given the rapid spread of the 2020 coronavirus Covid-19 around the world.
+The most advanced air purifier models can also capture and remove viruses and germs.

-Investing in a good quality purifier can help reduce -if not completely eliminate- those problems by attacking over 99% of airborne contaminants, leaving the air inside our homes fresh and clean.
+Investing in the best air purifiers can help reduce -if not completely eliminate- those problems by attacking over 99% of airborne contaminants, leaving the air inside our homes fresh and clean.

-With the air quality in our homes containing up to five times more pollutants than outside, installing one of the 2020 best air purifiers in your property can prove to be an invaluable investment in your long-term health
+With the air quality in our homes containing up to five times more pollutants than outside, installing the best air purifiers in your property can prove to be an invaluable investment in your long-term health

 So far, so good, but with so many options out there, how do you find the perfect purifier for your property?

-You dive into our complete 2020 buyer’s guide the best air purifiers currently on the market.
+You dive into our complete buyer’s guide on the best air purifier currently on the market.

-Below, you’ll not only find our picks of the years’ best value-for-money models but also our answers to your most pressing questions about keeping your home free from harmful air particles.
+Below, you’ll not only find our picks of the years’ best value-for-money air purifiers but also our answers to your most pressing questions about keeping your home free from harmful air particles.

-Your home may look fresh and clean, but without one of these top purifiers installed, that air may be full of all kinds of microscopic contaminants that the best air purifier could help you get rid of
+Your home may look fresh and clean, but without one of these top air purifiers installed, that air may be full of all kinds of microscopic contaminants that the best air purifier could help you get rid of

 1: IQAir HealthPro Plus HyperHEPA Air Purifier